 Once we got over the initial teething issues, I realised that getting Louie was the best decision ever and he helped me during what could have been a difficult time.

 He got me out of the house twice a day as we went for long walks.
 We met new people, we got ‘dog walking friends’, we met our neighbours and I never felt alone in the house.
 Louie would sit on my lap while I worked, like a furry hot water bottle that snored as it slept.
-He eventually got too big and would fall off in his sleep, so he moved to my desk where he would sit next to my computer monitor.
+Louie even came on holiday with me and we had some dog friendly retreats – you need to check these out if you’re dog-friendly holidays nationwide as they have a great selection of cottages!

 I eventually felt part of a local community and met people who also worked from home.
 It turned out there are a lot of people who live nearby and work from home but how else do you meet them?
 You can’t just sit down and chat to anyone who looks like they’re working in a café.
 There’s a woman with a laptop, but she might just be online shopping!